 Estuarine water presents its own set of unique challenges when trying to model or predict the behavior, weathering, and fate of spilled oil.
-Influx of fresh water from rivers with differing temperatures, salinity, and density can cause the water column to become stratified.
-In Puget Sound specifically, it is this influx of riverine water that is the primary cause and control of stratification (Climate Impacts Group, 2005).
-Because this mixing with fresh water dilutes the salinity, estuarine water is less dense than oceanic saltwater.
-In addition, because it is less dense, the less salty riverine water tends to stay in the top layers, meaning that heavy oil spilled into estuarine water like that in Puget Sound is more likely to become submerged or sunken than the same oil spilled in the open ocean.
-This is especially a concern in the waters around potential terminal sites like Grays Harbor, WA and Kitimat, B.C., where major rivers flow into the system.
-Predicting and preparing for a spill of oils sands product in Puget Sound or other estuarine environments requires taking into account these varying factors that affect water density.
+The flow of fresh water into seawater from rivers with differing temperatures, salinity, and density can cause the water column to become stratified or drive the formation of other unique features.
+In Puget Sound, it is the influx of riverine water that is the primary cause of and control for stratification in that body (Climate Impacts Group, 2005).
+Because the mixing with fresh water dilutes the salinity, estuarine water is less dense than oceanic saltwater.
+In addition, because it is less dense, the less saline riverine water resides in the upper layers of the water column, meaning that heavier oil spilled into the estuarine waters of Puget Sound would be more likely to submerge or sink than the same oil spilled in the open ocean.
+This would be a consideration for the waters around potential terminal sites like Grays Harbor, WA and Kitimat, B.C., where major rivers influence local conditions.
+Predicting and preparing for a spill of oils sands product in Puget Sound or other estuarine environments requires accounting (to the extent possible) for these varying factors that affect water density and oil behavior.